charlesbenfer/charlesbenfer.github.io/_posts/2025-12-19-baseball-free-agent-similarity-system.md

 ## Visualization System

-The system includes comprehensive visualization tools using matplotlib, seaborn, and plotly:
+The system includes visualization tools using matplotlib, seaborn, and plotly that can be generated from both the CLI and Python API:

 ### 1. Similarity Score Bar Charts
-Professional horizontal bar charts showing the top 10 comps with color-coded similarity scores.
-Perfect for presentations and reports.
+Horizontal bar charts showing the top comps with color-coded similarity scores, saved as PNG files.

 ### 2. Radar Charts
-Multi-dimensional comparisons between the target player and top comp across 7-8 key statistics.
-Shows at a glance where players match and where they differ.
+Multi-dimensional comparisons between the target player and top comp across 7-8 key statistics, showing where players match and where they differ.

 ### 3. Interactive Dashboards
-Full Plotly dashboards with four panels:
+Plotly HTML dashboards with four panels:
 - Similarity score rankings
 - WAR comparison across all comps
 - Age vs WAR scatter plot
 - wRC+ comparison (or ERA for pitchers)

-All charts are interactive with hover details, exportable to PNG, and production-ready for professional use.
+The CLI prompts users to optionally generate all three visualizations when saving results, making them accessible without any coding required.

 ## Performance and Optimization